 - Check the enforcement company, creditor, debt type and reference number.

-- Check the date the notice was given and when the 7 clear days end.
+- Check when the enforcement agent received the case, the date the notice was given and when the applicable clear-day period ends.

 - Check the compliance fee and any previous payments.